SciFin-Team/SciFin/README.md

 - `statistics`: Basic statistics
 - `timeseries`: Time series analysis

-Other topics will later follow.
+The topics already developed are time series analysis, genetic algorithms and statistics.
+A lot of development still needs to be done.
+Other topics will also later follow.

 ## Installation